- Average Height: At least 15 inches (Standard); 10 to 15 inches (Miniature); under 10 inches (Toy).

 Are Poodles Aggressive?

-In a word, no. Poodles are not aggressive.
+In a word, no. Poodles are not typically aggressive.
 “Poodles are calm and laid back and have no reputation for having aggressive temperaments,” says Latimer.
 That being said, any dog can be aggressive regardless of breed, which is why good training is always essential!

 Pictures of Poodles